Do Pitbull Puppies Change Color?

 Is the Black Pitbull affected by the Black Dog Syndrome?

 Dog owners are very familiar with the Black Dog Syndrome.
-This is a phenomenon observed in dog shelters wherein dogs with black fur are not immediately adopted compared to those with lighter fur color.
+This phenomenon is observed in dog shelters wherein dogs with black fur are not immediately adopted compared to those with lighter fur colors.

 There are several theories as to why this is happening to black dogs, including Pitbulls: